Remmeauth/remme-core/docs/user-guide/advanced-guide/snapshots.rst

    :align: center
    :alt:

-Go back to the instance page and run the stoped instance.
+Go back to the instance page and run the stopped instance.
 Now you can connect to the instance and ensure it has the data you have backed up using a snapshot.

 .. image:: /img/user-guide/advanced-guide/snapshots/aws/start-instance.png